Enignmeman/Alpha-management-tools/README.md

 So I made plugins to easily manage and switch the images' transparency from what's dumped or used in textures packs by PCSX2 to what's more commonly used nowadays with most software.

 ## Installing
+> If you want to update the plugins, follow the same steps
 1. Download the latest `PCSX2AlphaFixer.zip` from the releases page
 2. Unzip it
-3. Run `Install_PSX2AlphaFixer.bat`
+3. Close Paint.NET
+4. Run `Install_PSX2AlphaFixer.bat` (will ask for administrator permission which is required to add plugins to Paint.NET)
-4. Start/restart Paint.NET to use the plugins
+5. Start Paint.NET to use the plugins

 ## Usage